baileyherbert/svelte-webpack-starter/README.md

 ```

 ### Single page applications
-If you're building a single page application (which needs multiple routes), edit your package.json file.
-Add the `--history-api-fallback` flag flag to the `"dev"` command, and add the `---single` flag to the `"start"` command.
+If you're building a single page application (which needs multiple routes), edit your package.json file:

+- Add the `--history-api-fallback` flag to the `"dev"` command
+- Add the `--single` flag to the `"start"` command.

 ```json
 "scripts": {